nwhitehead/pzretro/README.md

 ## Generating releases

-The `Dockerfile` is setup to build Linux x86_64 binary builds on Ubuntu 18.04.
+The `Dockerfile` is setup to build Linux x86_64 and ARMv7 binary builds on Ubuntu 18.04.
 Run using Docker newer than 18.09 with:

     DOCKER_BUILDKIT=1 docker build -o ../release .

+There were a few hacks needed to get things working with the slightly older Python.
+In particular the font generation using Pillow seemed to be broken.
+So I generated the custom font using my Ubuntu 22.04 desktop and checked in the output for use in the BuildKit build.

 ## References